Mike Ford Preview, Player Props: Mariners vs. Reds

 Mike Ford At The Plate

-- Ford has driven in a run in 19 games this season (29.2%), including seven games with more than one RBI (10.8%).
+- Ford has an RBI in 20 of 66 games this year, with multiple RBI in seven of them.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.